aibazhang/aibazhang.github.io/md/tech/fundamentals_of_data_engineering.md

     - the challenge is crating scalable data architectures
     - DE move from generalists to specialist
     - scaling is not only cluster nodes, storage, or technology but the data engineering team
+    - communcate with other tetams about the practical utility of data
   - Leading with data
     - The automated pipelines and systems created by DE allow people within the company to do self-service analystics
-    - Creting automation for the seamless intruduction and usage of new data
+    - Creating automation for the seamless intruduction and usage of new data
-    - Custom tolls -> competitive advantage
+    - Custom tools -> competitive advantage
 - Skills
   - Busiiness Responsibilities
     - Know how to communicate with notechnical and technical people